Where are you from?

 What does an average day look like?

-I wake up around 5
+I wake up around 5.

-Get here around 6 — 6:30
+Get here around 6 — 6:30.

-What’s happening in the afternoon?
+What happens in the afternoon?

-Getting ready for the night time
+Getting ready for the nighttime.

-Watering or plantings
+Watering or planting.

-Basically setting things up for the next day
+Basically setting things up for the next day.

-I leave from 5:30-7 / 7 days a week
+I leave between 5:30 and 7, working 7 days a week.

-Growing beautiful crops
+Growing beautiful crops.

-Eggplant, arugula and radishes.
+Eggplant, arugula, and radishes.

 I like eggplant lasagna and eggplant parmesan.

-Of course arugula salads.
+Of course, arugula in salads.

-Radishes raw,
+Radishes raw.

-Maroon carrots out of the field.
-We will have them in December.
+Maroon carrots out of the field; we will have them in December.